A Message from the Program Director

 The primary purpose of Transitional Year residency training is to provide residents with a well-balanced educational program covering multiple clinical disciplines.
 Training is designed to facilitate preparation for a specific specialty, including specialties requiring a year of fundamental clinical education as a prerequisite.
 This program is 13 (4 week) blocks in length.
-The Transitional Year Residency Program functions under the sponsorship of the Nuvance Health General Surgery Residency Program, and in close affiliation with the Nuvance Health Internal Medicine Residency Program.
+The Transitional Year Residency Program functions under the sponsorship of the Nuvance Health General Surgery Residency Program and Internal Medicine Residency Program.

 During Transitional Year residency training at Nuvance Health, each resident is expected to develop strong clinical skills in a program that emphasizes experience in multiple clinical disciplines; experience includes, at a minimum, 24 weeks in Fundamental Clinical Skills rotations.
 Residents must demonstrate proficiency in comprehensive patient evaluation, assessment and reporting skills.
 To be assigned progressive responsibility for the management of specific patients, residents must also develop differential diagnosis and test interpretation skills.

 During Nuvance Health’s Transitional Year Residency Program, the Program Director will:

 - Adjust each resident’s schedule based on the requirements of the advanced standing program (PGY2) to which each Nuvance Health resident is matched.